Experience

 Internet Defamation

-Jeff represents the Plaintiff in an internet defamation case against Gen Con LLC, the largest Role-Playing Game trade show in the United States, and Peter Adkison, its co-owner, and creator of the tabletop role playing game "Dungeons and Dragons."
-A King County Superior Court judge wrongly dismissed the Plaintiff's case on a 12(b)(6) Motion, but Jeff, with the help of co-counsel, successfully appealed the Superior Court's decision, enabling the case to go forward.
+Admon Law Firm represents the Plaintiff in an internet defamation case against Gen Con LLC, the largest Role-Playing Game trade show in the United States, and Peter Adkison, its co-owner, and creator of the tabletop role playing game "Dungeons and Dragons."
+A King County Superior Court judge wrongly dismissed the Plaintiff's case on a 12(b)(6) Motion, but Admon Law Firm, with co-counsel, successfully appealed the Superior Court's decision, enabling the case to go forward.
 Reasons Magazine wrote an article about the successful appeal: Dungeons & Defamation: Role-Playing Game Convention Libel Case Can Go Forward (reason.com).

 Henderson v.
 Thompson